“We are not prepared to expose our staff to the contents of this publication.”– Original printer upon rejection of manuscript.

 We will be joined by a number of contributors on the night, each delivering a short reading of their submissions, including La John Joseph, Jonathan Kemp, Patricia MacCormack, Sarah Perks, Greg Thorpe, Marissa Burgess, Anne Louise Kershaw and Adam O’Riordan.
 Hot black tea and/or alcohol will be available should weakened knees give out.

-The book will be available for sale at a 50% discount of £6.99, reduced from £12.99 for the launch only.
-It is available to buy online from Cornerhouse Publications.
+The book is available to buy online from Cornerhouse Publications.

 Note: the launch takes place at the International Anthony Burgess Foundation.